elad2412/the-new-css-reset/index.md

 }

 ```
+## Browsers Support
+All evergreen browsers (except Samsung Internet browser version 14, will be support in the next version).

 ## Extensive Reading and Watching
 - [Understanding the “Initial”, “Inherit” and “Unset” CSS Keywords](https://elad.medium.com/understanding-the-initial-inherit-and-unset-css-keywords-2d70b7121695)
 - [How Does CSS Work?](https://elad.medium.com/how-does-css-work-92fe7116916d)